kevinolega/callcentertrainingtips/_posts/2016-11-13-random-questions.md

 What do you like about cars?

-Here are some factors to consder about cars:
+Here are some factors to consider about cars:
 - Fast
 - Powerful
 - Comfortable